Engineerboy02/ME406LabPIDController/README.md

 6. congrats you have now installed  Visual Studio Code

-## Set up VSC for python
+## Set up Visual Studio Code for python
-see below for skiping steps
+See below for skiping steps

 For installing the extension cont. below

 For just the interpreter start at step 8

 If you have already installed the Python extension and interpreter make a new .py fial and head to step 15 and verify you get an output.

 1. Open Visual Studio code to the main page